Recognizing Burnout After The Pandemic: The New Normal of Overexertion

 - Lack of Recovery Time: With no distinct work hours, many found themselves working longer, without adequate breaks.

-Addressing Burnout in Pandemic Times
+Addressing Burnout in Post-Pandemic Times

 - Establish Clear Boundaries: Designate specific work hours and stick to them.
 Create a dedicated workspace at home to mentally separate work and relaxation.